Society-for-Internet-Blaseball-Research/sibr-faq/projects.md

 Operational configs for SIBR infrastructure

 ### https://github.com/Society-for-Internet-Blaseball-Research/mining-ops
-A place to store your datamining operations
+A place to store your datamining operations, keep lab notebooks, and store code that doesn't belong to a particular research paper.

 ## Viewing Games